The first time I bumped into something labelled Armani I was about eleven or twelve.

-It was the late 90s and, as far as I can remember, I was collecting a whole lot of – basically – rubbish including soft drink cans, random postcards, stones, small dolls, beach sand, stamps, movie posters, bottle caps, shells, sea glass, pictures of Take That, Kinder Surprise characters, Walt Disney’s Comics & Stories, Hello Kitty gadgets, hairpins and literally loads of telephone cards.
+It was the late 1990s and, as far as I can remember, I was accumulating a whole lot of – basically – rubbish including soft drink cans, random postcards, stones, small dolls, beach sand, stamps, movie posters, bottle caps, shells, sea glass, pictures of Take That, Kinder Surprise toys, Walt Disney’s Comics & Stories, Hello Kitty gadgets, hairpins and telephone cards.

 Rare pieces could even get extremely expensive.

 Italians of any age, shape and form bought into the collecting mania.
 Kids my age would swap cards at school.
 We boasted about new findings, we accurately mapped local telephone booths and embarked on articulated afternoon expeditions.
 At the time, you could even find two or three expired cards in each telephone booth at a time.

 Nowadays, Italy is getting rid of nearly all its public phone devices; official messages are being left on the cubicles saying something like We are going to remove this phone booth.
 If you don’t want it removed tell us why.